Building SA’s 4IR readiness capability at high velocity

 * Based on a talk given at the Connected Industries Conference in June 2019, “Spotlight on the fourth industrial revolution and the impact it will have on the South African economy.”

 Rennie Naidoo is an associate professor at the School of IT, Department of Informatics, University of Pretoria.
-He has served a number of clients on several IT projects in both the public and private sectors over a 20-year period.
+He has served a number of clients on a number of IT projects in both the public and private sectors over a 20-year period.
 Naidoo is also a NRF-rated researcher.
-His research interests are broadly about information systems and organisations, with a particular focus on IT value, IT human resources development and end-user issues.
-He has published articles in leading international outlets such as the Journal of Strategic Information Systems and the Information Society Journal.
-He lectures topics on IT value and enterprise systems to postgraduates at the university.
-He is passionate about collaborative research with industry - that is, using applied and basic research techniques developed in academia to solve problems related to information technology in organisations.
+His research interests are broadly about information systems and organisations with a particular focus on IT value, IT human resources development and end-user issues.
+He has published articles in leading international outlets such as the Journal of Strategic Information Systems, Information Technology & People, and the Information Society Journal.
+He lectures topics on IT investment and enterprise systems to postgraduates at the university.
+He is passionate about giving to those who work in the IT field greater insights about business and finance.
+He runs a course on finance for IT professionals through CE@UP.